rlivingsus/misc/AllBooks.md

 - Larson, Erik: The Devil in the White City; Dead Wake
 - Laurain, Antoine: Vintage 1954
 - Lawhon, Ariel & McMorris & Meissner: When We Had Wings
 - Lawrence, Mark: The Book of the Ancestor
+- Leahy, William: The Second Most Powerful Man in the World
 - Le Couteur, Penny: Napoleon's Buttons
 - Leckie, Ann: Ancillary Justice; Translation State
 - Ledbetter, William: Level Five and Level Six